Cycles in synchronous iterative voting: general robustness and examples in Approval Voting: Bad cycles in Approval Voting

-On the contrary, when voters apply the relaxed rule and, thus, refuse to vote to candidate below their personal threshold no matter what, bad cycles are more common.
-They never dominate, but they culminate \emph{precisely} in the case of a linear landscape, with $15\%$ of electorates leading to a bad cycle in the Polling Dynamic.
-The situation that is most favorable to the Leader Rule, is also the worst one for its modification!
-This means that when some voters expect a candidate they do not like to be a Condorcet winner, their best interest can be not to apply the Leader Rule.
-At first sight, this may seem difficult to reconcile with the optimality of the Leader Rule proven by Laslier \cite{Laslier2009leader}.
-The point is that Laslier assumes a voter thinking she will be the only one to change her mind, and trying to optimize the expected outcome.
-Our experimental result show that, as soon as a voter anticipates that other voters may also change their votes in view of a poll, the Leader Rule may not be their optimal course of action anymore.
+Imagine that voters of a given type are aware of a Condorcet winner quite low on their preferences, and that they know that when everyone uses the Leader Rule, the election of the Condorcet winner is very likely.
+By not applying the Leader Rule and instead refuse to approve candidates below a threshold, they can get significant odds to obtain the election of a candidate they prefer to the Condorcet winner: \begin{important} When some voters expect a candidate they do not like to be a Condorcet winner, their best interest can be not to apply the Leader Rule, at least not below a certain threshold. \end{important} At first sight, this may seem difficult to reconcile with the optimality of the Leader Rule proven by Laslier \cite{Laslier2009leader}.
+The point is that Laslier considers that each voter assumes imperfect recording of ballots and think as if she would be the only one to change her ballot, trying to optimize the expected outcome.
+Our numerical results show that whenever voters expect other voters of the same type to also change their votes strategically, the Leader Rule might not be their best heuristic.